thomasgouveia/talks/slides/dynamic-database-credentials-with-hashicorp-vault/slides.md

 <v-clicks>

-- **Vault must be considered as a SPOF**
+- **Vault is a critical component and must be considered as a SPOF, [harden it](https://developer.hashicorp.com/vault/tutorials/operations/production-hardening) carefully**
-- Vault is a critical component, [harden it](https://developer.hashicorp.com/vault/tutorials/operations/production-hardening) carefully.
+- Carefully define your lease durations (remember: the shorter is better!)
+- Always use the least privilege for your different Vault roles
 - If you run it in **Kubernetes**, deploy it in a dedicated cluster
 - Enable the auto unseal feature
-- Avoid exposing the Vault API/UI publicly
+- Do not expose the Vault API/UI publicly
 - Use Terraform to provision your Vault resources

 </v-clicks>